 The Corporation takes on interest rate risk in association with its debt financing.
-Amounts paid in respect of interest on debt reduce distributable cash flow available for dividends to Shareholders.
 Interest rates are influenced by Canadian and global economic conditions beyond the Corporation's control.
-Floating rate debt obligations expose the

-Corporation to changes in interest payments, which could have an adverse effect on the Corporation's financial results, as variations in interest rates could result in changes in the amount required to service debt.
+Floating rate debt obligations expose the Corporation to changes in interest payments, which could have an adverse effect on the Corporation's financial results, as variations in interest rates could result in changes in the amount required to service debt.